TooTallNate/node-speaker/README.md

 | Windows              | `win32`           | Audio output for Windows (winmm).
 | Solaris              | `sun`             | Audio output for Sun Audio.

-To manually override the default backend, pass the `--output-module` switch to `npm`/`node-gyp`:
+To manually override the default backend, pass the `--mpg123-backend` switch to `npm`/`node-gyp`:

 ``` bash